24

 FRONSAC/CANON-FRONSAC

-Barrabaque was excellently made with an intensely aromatic nose, splendid balance, great purity of fruit and finesse.
+Barrabaque was excellently made with an intensely aromatic nose, splendid balance, great purity of fruit, and finesse.
 An extremely seductive wine.
 92p.

-Les Trois Croix had splendid intensity, structure and length.
+Les Trois Croix had splendid intensity, structure, and length.
 Plenty of ripe blackberries.
 Very well-made.
 91p.

 Villars was splendidly structured and well-balanced, elegant and with finesse.
 Very catchy wine.
 90-91p.

-Chadenne, Dalem, La Dauphine and de La Riviere showed ripe black fruit, nice intensity, concentration and balance.
+Chadenne, Dalem, La Dauphine, and de La Riviere showed ripe black fruit, nice intensity, concentration, and balance.
 Pretty wines.
 88p.

 LALANDE-DE-POMEROL

-La Graviere had a sweet and attractive nose of black cherries, fat texture, fine balance and long aftertaste.
+La Graviere had a sweet and attractive nose of black cherries, fat texture, fine balance, and long aftertaste.
 Very impressive wine for the district.
 90-91p.
 Same owner as Le Gay and La Violette.

-Perron La Fleur and de Viaud were quite powerful and well-structured, with nice ripe fruit and tannin.
+Perron La Fleur and de Viaud were powerful and well-structured, with nice ripe fruit and tannin.
 88p.

 Tasting of 30+ wines from 2009 vintage in Copenhagen on the 1st September 2010

-Cantemerle 2009 - tasted even better than 5 months ago.
+Cantemerle 2009 - tasted even better than five months ago.
 Fine aromas of ripe dark berries on the nose, seductive and charming, delightfully balanced.
 Terrific length and aftertaste.
 Splendid effort for the vintage.
 91p.

 Chasse-Spleen 2009 - offered a splendid nose of black fruit with depth and intensity.
 Sappy and chewy on the palate, full-bodied and with a firm aftertaste.
 Fine effort indeed.
 90-91p.